Healthplan Spain

 HEALTHPLAN MAGAZINE

-As of early 2025, Spain's labor market continues its positive trajectory, with unemployment rates reaching unprecedented lows.
-This trend signifies a strengthening economy and enhanced employment opportunities across various sectors.
+As of early 2025, Spain's labour market continues its positive trajectory, with unemployment rates reaching unprecedented lows.
+This trend reflects a stronger national economy, improved employment figures across multiple sectors, and rising confidence in Spain’s job market for both residents and expats.

 Current Unemployment Statistics

-Recent data indicates a consistent decline in Spain's unemployment rate:
+Recent data indicates a consistent decline in Spain's unemployment rate.
+These updates form part of broader employment improvements across the Spanish labour market.

 • January 2025: 10.4% (Source)